japila-books/apache-spark-internals/docs/storage/BlockManager.md

 releaseAllLocksForTask...FIXME

-releaseAllLocksForTask is used when TaskRunner is requested to xref:executor:TaskRunner.adoc#run[run] (at the end of a task).
+releaseAllLocksForTask is used when TaskRunner is requested to executor:TaskRunner.md#run[run] (at the end of a task).

 == [[stop]] Stopping BlockManager